geemus/notes/houston_foresight/raw/intro.md

 ## Six Rules for Effective Forecasting (Saffo)

+* Forecasters map uncertainty, with logic that can be articulated and defended.
+* Rule 1: Define a Cone of Uncertainty - forecasting provides context to inform intuition.
+  * The width/breadth of the cone relates to the degree of uncertainty, and should start wide and iteratively narrow.
+  * A good boundary is one of elements on the ragged edge of plausibility, which might conceivably happen but make one uncomfortable even to contemplate.
+  * Wild cards are trends or events that have a low probability of occurance (under 10%) or probabilities that cannot be quantified, but that if it were to occur would have a disproportionately large impact. ie finding evidence of intelligent life elsewhere in the universe
+  * Difficulty with wild cards is it is difficult to acknowledge sufficiently outlandish possibilities without losing your audience.
+* Rule 2: Look for the S Curve - most important developments follow the S-curve shape of a power law, with change sarting slowly and incrementally, exploding, and eventually tapering off or even dropping back down.
+  * Power curves are often fractal, if you see one it is likely related to a larger, more important curve in the background.
+  * In forecasting the trick is to identify an S-curve before the inflection point.
+  * There is a tendency to overestimate the short term and underestimate the long term (Roy Amara).
+We hope revolution will arrive overnight, and when it doesn't our disspointment leads us to conclude it will never arrive -- right before it does.
+  * We tend to underestimate the speed of the change through the exponential portion of the S-curve.
+* Rule 3: Embrace the Things that Don't Fit - the best way to spot an emerging S-curve is to identify the things that don't fit, as anything truly new won't fit into existing categories.
+  * Indicators often look like curiosities or even failures.
+  * Indicators come in clusters. ie DARPA grand challenge, Roomba, etc point to a robotics inflection point.
+* Rule 4: Hold Strong Opinions Weakly - lots of interlocking weak information is more trustworthy than a point or two of strong information.
+  * forecast often, and be the first to prove yourself wrong, repeat
+* Rule 5: Look Back Twice as Far as You Look Forward - "history doesn't repeat itself, but sometimes it rhymes", by looking back at least twice as far we can look for patterns
+* Rule 6: Know When Not to Make a Forecast - even in times of dramatic change, there are vastly more elements that do not change than new things that emerge.
+If the uncertainty is too great, and therefore the cone too wide, it may be a better time to wait for things to settle than to forecast.
+  * Be skeptical about apparent changes, and avoid making an immediate forecast--or at least don't take any one forecast too seriously.

 ## The Forecasting Fallacy (Murrell)

 * People are really bad at predicting recessions, GDP, interest rates, exchange rates, media spend, company earnings, TV punditry, stock prices, etc.